1734 E El Paso St, FW. 11am-6pm Fri-Sat or until the meat runs out. 817-773-5557.

 Whatever.
 You don’t judge a barbecue place by its sides but by its meats.
 I’m partial to sausage, so I ordered the tubed meat sandwich.
 The meat mélange was cut up into batons about two or three inches long, which turned out to be too big to comfortably pull out of the bread.
 Other places cut up their sausage into coins, which makes it likely to fall out of the sandwich, so maybe there’s no elegant solution to putting sausage between bread.
 I wound up having to spear the pieces individually with a fork.
 I didn’t have any complaints with the meat itself, plump and delicious with that nice snappy quality that you look for in the casings.

-I knew I wouldn’t have another chance to eat there before I wrote up this review, so I bought a quarter-pound of brisket and took it home, neatly wrapped in foil.
+I knew I wouldn’t have another chance to eat there before I wrote up this review, so I bought a half-pound of brisket and took it home, neatly wrapped in foil.
 The next day, I took it out of my fridge and roasted it in my oven at 325 degrees until it was falling apart and filling my kitchen with enticing smells.
 I slapped it onto some sandwich bread with raw onions and store-bought sauce.
 I suppose I could have found some craft beer to go with it and made myself some truffle fries, but barbecue doesn’t need the fancy treatment — potato chips and iced tea were just fine.
 My dinner was deep, rich, and smoky, with just the right amount of fat marbling the whole.
 As far as restaurant leftovers go, this was superlative.

 Joe Riscky said that he intends to add more dishes on the menu and perhaps expand his hours at a later date.
 Indeed, his catering menu has more options than the brick-and-mortar place.
 The prospect of that has me planning to go back when the weather is better and I can take his barbecue to the bar at Wild Acre and have a proper dining experience.